realprudhvi/Documentation_Suite_For_ChatGPT/README.md

 * **Active Folder:** The currently selected folder is highlighted with a border.
 Any content you select in the chat is automatically added to this **Active Folder**.

 ![Active Folder UI](https://github.com/realprudhvi/Documentation_Suite_For_ChatGPT/blob/e49019daec725a1c4b6160727382a7abbb5350b6/images/2-organize-lists-folders.png)
-*(Image: Sidebar showing Lists, Folders, and the highlighted Active Folder)*

 ### Drag and Drop Reordering
 You can easily reorganize your content by dragging and dropping items: